zlewkarzbenc/pco/README.md

-# PCO: Protein Crystallizability Prediction
+# PCO: the Protein Crystallization Oracle

-This repository contains code, datasets, and models for predicting protein crystallizability from its amino acid sequence.
+This repository contains code for predicting protein crystallizability from its amino acid sequence.

 ---